Logius-standaarden/fsc-logging/README.md

 ### 1.2.1.
 Terminology Used in This Document

 Directory
-: An NLX directory holds information about all services in the NLX system so they can be discovered.
+: An FSC directory holds information about all services in the FSC system so they can be discovered.

 ### 1.2.2.
 Abbreviations

-NLX:  Not an abbreviation, just a name
+FSC:  Not an abbreviation, just a name

 # 2. Chapter